General Microbiology (MICR 201+L)

 High School Diploma or equivalent, with a solid understanding of basic biology.

-Lecture – Tortora, G., Funke, B., Case, C. (2009).
-Microbiology: an introduction.
-11th ed.
+Tortora, G., Funke, B., Case, C. (2009).
+Microbiology: An Introduction.
+11th Edition.
 San Francisco, CA: Benjamin Cummings.

 Garrett, Lori & Penn, Judy (2009).
-Get ready for microbiology.
+Get Ready for Microbiology.
 San Francisco, CA: Benjamin Cummings.